tinko26/ao/docs/api/src/ao_sys/ao_lock.h.md

 typedef struct ao_lock_t ao_lock_t;
 ```

-This type represents a container for lock-related data.
-The actual make-up of this type is up to the implementation provided by the port package.
+Represents a container for lock-related data.
+The actual make-up of this type is up to the implementation provided by the port.
 For the kernel modules, this type is completely opaque, that is, no assumptions are made about its inner structure.

 # Structs